 After surgery, the stage of your breast cancer is determined using pathology information from the tissue removed during surgery.
-The pathologic stage after neoadjuvant therapy gives the most information on your prognosis.
+The pathologic stage after neoadjuvant therapy gives the most information on your prognosis (chances for survival).

 TNM staging system and neoadjuvant therapy

-The most common way breast cancer is staged is the TNM system which stands for (Tumor size, lymph Node status and Metastases).
+The main method of pathologic staging for breast cancer is the TNM system which stands for (Tumor size, lymph Node status and Metastases).

 When TNM is used after neoadjuvant therapy, you’ll see a “y” before the T and N measures on your pathology report.
 Otherwise, the categories are the same as those for tumors not treated with neoadjuvant therapy.
 A “p” means a pathologist took the measurement from the tissue removed during surgery.

 ypN = Lymph node status after neoadjuvant therapy

 M0 = No metastases

 Neoadjuvant therapy is only used to treat non-metastatic breast cancer.
 So, if you get neoadjuvant therapy, you should see “M0” on your pathology report.